fbpx

 • Seizures

 Sometimes, these symptoms are so severe the person feels the only way to stop their suffering is to use again.
-This is why supervised drug and alcohol detox is so important.
+This is why supervised drug and alcohol detox is so important for those dealing with substance abuse.
 It provides a safe and controlled environment for the patient to detox while being monitored by a team of healthcare professionals.
 Oftentimes, medication is administered to make the effects of the withdrawal more tolerable.

 Supervised drug and alcohol detox is an excellent way for heavy users of drugs and/or alcohol to manage their symptoms of withdrawal and decrease their likeliness of relapsing.